d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 ## Summary

-* The `save` and `load` functions can be used to perform File I/O for NDArray objects.
+* The `save` and `load` functions can be used to perform File I/O for ndarray objects.
 * The `load_parameters` and `save_parameters` functions allow us to save entire sets of parameters for a network in Gluon.
 * Saving the architecture has to be done in code rather than in parameters.